JJHerrmann/HearthandRook/content/Rook's Forge/Rook's Deity Zine/Hellenes/Chthonomikon/Hades.md

 ---
+description: A placeholder description for Hades.
+division: Chthonic
+domains:
+- underworld
+- wealth
+- death
+epithets:
+- Lord of the Dead
+- The Unseen One
+- Rich One
 name: Hades
 pantheon: Hellenic
-division: Chthonic
-epithets: [Lord of the Dead, The Unseen One, Rich One]
-symbols: [helm of darkness, bident, cerberus]
-domains: [underworld, wealth, death]
-primary_texts: [Theogony, Homeric Hymns, Apollodorus]
+primary_texts:
+- Theogony
+- Homeric Hymns
+- Apollodorus
+symbols:
+- helm of darkness
+- bident
+- cerberus
+title: Hades
 ---